 Part of the reason for my recent quietness on the writing front is that I’ve been travelling much more often on weekends.
 Most of those weekend excursions have taken me to various parts of my home country, the United States, as I pursue the accomplishment of karaokeing in all 50 U.S. states.
 That’s an accomplishment to which I’m well on the way; as of this writing, I’ve been to 40 of those 50 states, and karaoked in all 40 of them.
-(I’ll recount all of my 2017 domestic travels in a post to be published in December.)
+(I’ll recount all of my 2017 domestic travels in a post to be published in early February, 2018.)
 But since weekends have traditionally been my most productive part of the week for writing, my “50 states of karaoke” project has contributed to the slackening off of the pace of new posts appearing here at H-Bomb’s Worldwide Karaoke.

 With my excuses out of the way, it’s way past time to catch up on telling the story of my 2017 karaoke travels.
 Although my last post discussed the 46th country, I’m now going to jump ahead to the 51st country, Czechia.
 Then, in the coming weeks, I’ll circle back to cover the 47th through 50th countries in which I performed.
 (Incidentally, when I speak of “Czechia,” I’m referring to the country that until 2016 was known to English speakers as the Czech Republic, but which then re-branded itself.
 Technically, the official name of the country remains “Czech Republic,” but “Czechia” is its intended name for everyday usage — in much the same way as, for example, the Grand Duchy of Luxembourg is commonly called “Luxembourg.”)